ColinWu0403/ECG_AFIB/README.md

 Used sci-kit learn's RandomForestClassifier to classify an ECG signal in a small-time interval as Normal or AFIB.

 ### LSTM
-Used TensorFlow to create a 3 layer LSTM (RNN) model to classify ECG signals in a 30-second time interval as Normal or AFIB.
+Used TensorFlow to create a 3-layer LSTM (RNN) model to classify ECG signals in a 30-second time interval as Normal or AFIB.

 ### CNN
 Used TensorFlow to create a 3 layer CNN model to classify ECG signals in a 30-second time interval as Normal or AFIB.